JKirchartz/jkirchartz.github.com/_posts/2009-07-02-simple-jquery-div-slideshow.md

 tags: Javascript jQuery
 ---

 Here's a super-simple DIV slideshow with JQuery based on one for prototype/scriptaculous, it can be found <a href="http://snippets.dzone.com/posts/show/1068">here</a>.
-The beauty is that it can contain anything a div can.
+The beauty is that it can contain anything  <!--more-->
+a div can.
 I've been using it for just a single image link, but you can put anything in there.
 Here's the HTML:

 {% highlight html %}